Straight To The Point Blog

 A concussion is an alteration in mental status caused by physical trauma.
 It is a functional injury, rather than a structural one, that usually does not show up on CT scans or MRIs but results in symptoms and neurocognitive impairment.

-In this video, Julie Shein, PT, explains how concussion may be prescribed if someone still has symptoms 2-3 weeks after their concussion, or if their recovery has plateaued.
+In this video, Julie Shein, PT, explains how physical therapy may be prescribed if someone still has symptoms 2-3 weeks after their concussion, or if their recovery has plateaued.
 A person who has symptoms for up to a year or more has a condition known as Persistent Post Concussion Syndrome (PPCS).
 PPCS affects 15 percent of people who sustain a concussion.
 These symptoms fall into six different categories:

 - Cognitive/ Fatigue